Gokul-11/Parkinglot/README.md

 # Parkinglot
 #  Create a .NET console application using Visual Studio

-his tutorial shows how to create and run a .NET console application in Visual Studio 2019.
+This tutorial shows how to create and run a .NET console application in Visual Studio 2019.

 # Prerequisites